-List of ecommerce metrics as such is huge, because its online commerce you can measure almost everything: from the number of likes on your Facebook page to the Lifetime Value of each client segment.
+List of e-commerce metrics as such is enormous, because its online commerce you can measure almost everything: from the number of likes on your Facebook page to the Lifetime Value of each client segment.
 Technically, all of those are metrics.
-Calculating and analyzing metrics consumes resources, but it is important to understand that not all metrics are vital to an online store.
+Calculating and analyzing metrics consumes resources, but it is essential to understand that not all metrics are vital to an online store.

-An online store has its main goal of making profit: attracting more customers, increasing conversions, decreasing logistics costs and staff salaries.
+An online store has its primary goal of making a profit: attracting more customers, increasing conversions, decreasing logistics costs and staff salaries.

-Everything a store does, should target an increase in profits — even creating an Instagram account.
-The reputation is another key aspect: establishing friendly communication with customers is good, but if no one buys your product there is something wrong with your “friendly communication”.
+Everything a store does should target an increase in profits — even creating an Instagram account.
+The reputation is another critical aspect: establishing friendly communication with customers is good, but if no one buys your product there is something wrong with your “friendly communication.”

 Vanity metrics that are not worth your time

-This is a fairly extensive group of metrics with a certain distinguishing feature: their numbers look impressive, but in reality they are meaningless.
+That is a reasonably large group of metrics with a particular distinguishing feature: their numbers look impressive, but in reality they are meaningless.
 It’s an illusion, Neo.

-These metrics are just a waste of time for your store, so you better know them to quickly identify the “garbage” indicators:
+These metrics are just a waste of time for your store, so you better know them to identify the “garbage” indicators quickly: